grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 - For `const` sampler, `0` or `1` to always `false`/`true` respectively
 - For the `probabilistic` sampler, you can use a decimal value between `0.0` and `1.0`
-- For `rateLimiting` sampler, the number of spans per second
+- For the `rateLimiting` sampler, enter the number of spans per second
 - For `remote` sampler, param is the same as for `probabilistic` and indicates the initial sampling rate before the actual one is received from the sampling server